HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="median-cms-page-weight.png",
   caption="Median CMS page weight.", description="Bar chart comparing the median total bytes loaded for five major platforms on both desktop and mobile devices.
-Squarespace produces the heaviest websites by a significant margin, with a median weight of 3,028 KB on mobile and even higher on desktop.
-In contrast, Joomla and WordPress remain the lightest platforms in the group, with mobile median weights of 2,088 KB and 2,177 KB respectively.
-Across all featured systems, desktop pages consistently carry a higher byte load than their mobile counterparts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=439542488&format=interactive", sheets_gid="1256129490", sql_file="TODO.sql"
+Squarespace produces the heaviest websites by a significant margin, with a median weight of 3,974 KB on mobile and even higher on desktop.
+In contrast, Joomla and WordPress remain the lightest platforms in the group, with mobile median weights of 2,900 KB and 2,894 KB respectively.
+Across all featured systems, desktop pages consistently carry a higher byte load than their mobile counterparts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=439542488&format=interactive", sheets_gid="1256129490", sql_file="resource_weights.sql"
   )
 }}